graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

         only be done on the `Query` or `Mutation` types, for obvious reasons) to an `operationId`.

-    - field2argfield2prop
+    - field2type

-        Hash-ref mapping from a GraphQL type's field-name to hash-ref mapping its arguments, if any, to the corresponding OpenAPI property-name.
+        Hash-ref mapping from a GraphQL type's field-name to hash-ref mapping its arguments, if any, to the corresponding GraphQL type-name.

     - field2prop